 Changing the areas you want to live

-You can only change the area(s) you want to live in before you are offered housing.
-If you have shown a need to live in a specific area you will need to talk to your nearest Housing Service Centre about why you want to change this.
+You can only change the areas you want to live in before you’re offered housing.
+If you’ve shown a need to live in a specific area, talk to your nearest Housing Service Centre about why you want to change this.

-Tell us if you are going on holiday so that we do not cancel your application if you don’t respond to our letters or phone calls.
+Tell us if you’re going away so we don’t remove your application from the housing register if you don’t respond to our letters or phone calls.

-Tell us if you no longer want housing so your application can be taken off the housing register.
+Tell us if you no longer want social housing so we can remove your application from the housing register.